themanyone/caption_anything/README.md

 gst-launch-1.0 -v autoaudiosrc ! autoaudiosink
 ```

 Set up your inputs and outputs using your favorite mixer program.
 Then, fire up `caption_anything.py`, choose the monitor device, which might look like `Monitor of Built-In Analog Stereo`.
 And do your recording/captioning from there.
+Right-click on the title bar and choose "Always on top" to see captions over other apps.
 Be aware that there might be laws that require consent for recording and/or publishing conversations and copyrighted content.

 ## Requirements